Executive team

 Rajiv Gupta

-Rajiv holds a Bachelor’s degree and a Master’s degree in engineering and is a Professional Engineer in the Province of Ontario.
+Rajiv holds a bachelor’s degree and a master’s degree in engineering and is a Professional Engineer in the Province of Ontario.

-Portrait - Eric Belzile
+Portrait - Bridget Walshe

 Portrait - Daniel Couillard